 Make the dressing.
 Peel and crush the garlic cloves and place in a small, microwave safe bowl.
 Add the ghee, curry powder, cumin, coriander, salt, and ginger; microwave on 80 percent power until the oil is hot, about 20 seconds.
 In a medium bowl, gently whisk together 1⁄3 cup of the homemade mayo, the juice of the 1⁄2 lime, and the curry oil until smooth.

 Prep the fruit and nuts.
 Place the almonds and coconut in a dry, nonstick skillet and toast them over medium-high heat until golden, 3–4 minutes; transfer to a large mixing bowl.
-Peel and dice the apple, chop the cilantro, slice the celery and scallions; add them all to the mixing bowl.
+Peel and dice the apple, chop the cilantro, and slice the celery; add them all to the mixing bowl.
 Add the raisins and toss with two wooden spoons to mix.

 Finish the chicken.
 Remove the chicken from the hot water and place it in a shallow bowl in the freezer until it’s cool enough to handle, about 5 minutes.
 Cut the chicken into 1⁄2-inch cubes and add them to the bowl with the nuts and raisins.
 Add the dressing and toss to combine.